Skip to main content

 Sunscreen for sports, swimming, and sweating

 Not-so-fun fact: there’s no such thing as waterproof sunscreen!
-In 2011, the FDA released a new set of rules regulating sunscreen in the United States which did away with “waterproof” and “sweatproof” labels on sunscreens because such claims are impossible.
-(Thank you, FDA, for getting real about beauty claims!)
+In 2011, the FDA released a new set of rules regulating sunscreen in the United States, which did away with “waterproof” and “sweatproof” labels on sunscreens because such claims are not possible.
 Instead, sunscreens can be labeled “water resistant” for either 40 minutes or 80 minutes, depending on test results.

 That means you swimmers, surfers, athletes and boogie-boarders need to choose your sunscreen wisely, and remember to reapply.
 Use a water-resistant sunscreen if swimming or sweating, and reapply according to the label instructions, either after 40 or 80 minutes of swimming or sweating, immediately after towel drying, and every 2 hours at a minimum.